To stage or not to stage your home, that’s the BIG QUESTION on the minds of many home sellers today.

 The selection process begins on the web.
 If the home doesn’t sparkle there, potential buyers don’t make it to the front door.

 Few buyers today have the time or imagination to see past the bait of a picture-perfect home, devoid of any personal trappings of the previous owner.

 And who can blame them?
-We’re selling DREAMS here.
+They’re watching HGTV and have subconscious expectations of what the “perfect” home should look like.
 It pays to remember that and do everything you can to create the best dream possible.

 Competing on the Internet

 - According to the 2007 National Association of REALTORS Profile of Home Buyers and Sellers, 84% of buyers use the internet as the primary information source for their home search.

 - If you don’t capture the attention of the prospective buyer online, you lose that prospect.

 - Photos of staged homes are more appealing than photos of unstaged homes.

 - Staged homes are perceived as well-maintained homes, which increases value.

 - Staged homes often appraise for more.
 (Appraisers are not automatons.
 They have the same emotional experience as buyers.)